|

 environment in an organization.
 Though it is not clearly stated it seems

-that ISO 21500 is interests in investment projects only: project in ISO
+that ISO 21500 is interested in investment projects only: project in ISO

 21500 provide deliverables to operations and only these operations generate